-- (i) A part-time Nurse Caregiver working irregular hours or whose ordinary hours have changed from part-time to full-time is entitled to take annual leave on the basis of the average number of hours worked. - (ii) Nurse Caregivers who accrue annual leave in accordance with Clause 28 (i)(a) or (i)(b) shall be paid shift penalties and allowances that would have otherwise been paid had the Nurse Caregiver not taken the leave when taking: - (1) The first four weeks of annual leave accrued in accordance with Clause 28 (i)(a) or (i)(b); - (2) Additional annual leave accrued in accordance with Clause 28 (i)(c) or Clause 28 (ix)(a) as the case may be; - But not when taking - (3) Leave accrued in accordance with Clause 28 (i)(a) that is in excess of four weeks; or - (4) Additional annual leave accrued under Clause 28 (ii)(b) and (iv). - (iii) Nurse Caregivers who accrue annual leave in accordance with Clause 28 (i)(d) shall be paid the greater of 17.5% leave loading or the penalties that would have otherwise been paid had the Nurse Caregiver not taken leave. - (iv) Leave loading will be paid at the same time as annual leave is paid, including where annual leave is paid in advance. - (v) Leave loading shall apply to accrued annual leave paid on termination in accordance with subclause (ii) above.
+- (i) A part-time Nurse Caregiver working irregular hours or whose ordinary hours have changed from part-time to full-time is entitled to take annual leave on the basis of the average number of hours worked. - (ii) Nurse Caregivers who accrue annual leave in accordance with Clause 28 (i)(a) or (i)(b) shall be paid shift penalties and allowances that would have otherwise been paid had the Nurse Caregiver not taken the leave when taking:

+- (1) The first four weeks of annual leave accrued in accordance with Clause 28 (i)(a) or (i)(b); - (2) Additional annual leave accrued in accordance with Clause 28 (i)(c);

+But not when taking

+- (3) Leave accrued in accordance with Clause 28 (i)(a) that is in excess of four weeks; or - (5) Additional annual leave accrued under Clause 28(iv). - (iii) Nurse Caregivers who accrue annual leave in accordance with Clause 28 (i)(d) shall be paid the greater of 17.5% leave loading or the penalties that would have otherwise been paid had the Nurse Caregiver not taken leave. - (iv) Leave loading will be paid at the same time as annual leave is paid, including where annual leave is paid in advance. - Leave loading shall apply to accrued annual leave paid on termination of employment in accordance with subclause (ii) above.

-30. PERSONAL / CARERS LEAVE
+30. PERSONAL / CARER'S LEAVE